Cardinal Hayes High School

-Cardinal Hayes High School is an American Catholic high school for boys in the Concourse Village neighborhood of the Bronx, New York City, New York.
-The school serves the Roman Catholic Archdiocese of New York.
+Cardinal Hayes High School is a private, Catholic high school for boys in the Concourse Village neighborhood of the Bronx, New York City, New York.
+The school serves the Archdiocese of New York.
 It is a member of the Catholic High School Athletic Association.
 The building was constructed in the Art Deco style.
-It is named after Cardinal Patrick Joseph Hayes, a previous archbishop of the Roman Catholic Archdiocese of New York.
+It is named after Cardinal Patrick Joseph Hayes, a previous archbishop of the Archdiocese of New York.

 History

 Cardinal Hayes was dedicated on September 8, 1941, by Archbishop Spellman.
 Cardinal Hayes' current rival is Mount Saint Michael Academy.
 The two schools' football teams have met annually since 1942 on Thanksgiving Day.
 Cardinal Hayes also takes part in non-annual football rivalries with Cardinal Spellman High School and Archbishop Stepinac High School for the Fathers' Club Trophy and the Father John Dubois Memorial Trophy, respectively.
-Throughout the years, the school has been staffed by Archdiocesan Priests, De la Salle, Xavieran, Marist and Irish Christian Brothers.
+Throughout the years, the school has been staffed by Archdiocesan Priests, De La Salle, Xavieran, Marist and Irish Christian Brothers.
 The school today is largely staffed by lay faculty.